ganler/r4cppp/hello-world.md

 files as with C++. `println!` is Rust's equivalent of printf.
 The `!` means that it is a macro.
 A subset of the standard library is available without needing to be explicitly imported/included (the prelude).
-The `println!` macro is included as part of that subset.
+The `println!` macro is included as part of that subset

 Lets change our example a little bit: